payola/Payola/docs/developer_guide.md

 <a name="s2js"></a>
 ## Project payola/s2js

-In order to implement the whole application in one language and to avoid code duplication that arises during development of rich internet applications (duplication of domain class declarations), we decided to use a tool that compiles Scala code to JavaScript.
+In order to implement the whole application in one language and to avoid code duplication that arises during development of rich internet applications (duplication of domain class declarations), we have decided to use a tool that compiles Scala code to JavaScript.
 First of all, we have investigated tools that already exist:

 - [https://github.com/alvaroc1/s2js](https://github.com/alvaroc1/s2js)
 - [http://scalagwt.github.com/](http://scalagwt.github.com/)